rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 Compiling a toolchain from sources might give us more control over the whole process, at the expense of a steeper learning curve.
 On the other hand, pre-built toolchains might grant us less control but are usually easier to get things up-and-running.
 Consequently, there's no right choice here, that's intimately related to your requirements.

-In the following sections, we will use a pre-built toolchain from [dockcross](https://github.com/dockcross/dockcross) to show how we can quickly get a toy C++ project cross-compiled ARMv7 and executed on a Raspberry PI 3 (rpi3).
+In the following sections, we will use a pre-built toolchain from [dockcross](https://github.com/dockcross/dockcross) to show how we can quickly get a toy C++ project cross-compiled for ARMv7 and executed on a Raspberry PI 3 (rpi3).
 Additionally, we will execute our cross-compiled program in an emulator running on our development machine, again, using dockcross.

 ## Example: Native-compiling

 As a basic example, we have a C++ executable with a unit-test and a dependency on [GoogleTest](https://github.com/google/googletest).
-The build is orchestrated with CMake, generating all build artefacts into the `build` directory.
-The whole procedure takes place on x86-64 development machine equipped running a Linux Distribution.
+The build is orchestrated with CMake, generating all build artifacts into the `build` directory.
+The whole procedure takes place on an x86-64 development machine running a Linux Distribution.

 Layout: